-But not all home safes are built the same and the type of safe you need for your home might be different for someone else.
-Moving Help will provide a guide on where to buy a safe and how to buy the right safe for you.
+Not all home safes are built the same and the type of safe you need for your home might be different for someone else.
+Moving Help® will provide a guide on where to buy a safe and how to buy the right safe for you.

 Most large retailers carry different brands when buying a safe.
 For example, you can purchase home safes at Home Depot, Lowe’s, or Walmart.
-Local businesses in your area might also sell home safes.
+Additionally, local businesses in your area could sell home safes.

 You can quickly search where to buy a safe online, and many options will be available for you to find home safes near you.
 Once you know where to buy a safe, go check out the home safes in person to see whether you like any of the options.

 How to Buy the Right Safe for Me?

 Everyone will purchase different home safes for different reasons.
 Buying a safe that’s perfect for you might not be right for someone else.

 Below is a list of what to potentially keep in mind when buying a safe.

 - Purchasing a safe for just personal documents